Help for CBE Thermal Comfort Tool for ASHRAE-55

 This feature allows you to verify the compliance of the space to the Standard as regards local thermal discomfort.
 By feeding the tool with measurements of air temperature in particular zones surrounding the occupant, you can see whether the discomfort effect in the space is likely to exceed the ASHRAE-55 acceptability limits.

 Draft at the lower leg region may occur in the buildings conditioned by thermally stratified systems, such as displacement ventilation and underfloor air distribution, or with cold-dropping airflow along external walls and/or windows.
 An ankle draft risk model, based on the work of by Liu et al. (2017) - free pdf - and Schiavon et al. (2016) - free pdf -, has been implemented in the tool.
 This model can evaluate the predicted percentage dissatisfied on draft at ankle level (PPD AD) as a function of PMV and air speed at ankle.
+Regarding the usage of ankle draft risk model, subject's metabolic rate and clothing level should be kept below 1.3 met and 0.7 clo, respectively.
+The air speed on the upper body is fixed as 0.2 m/s for PMV calculation in the ankle draft risk model, since a condition of air speed higher than 0.2 m/s should refer to the elevated air speed model instead.

 Change the values in the input boxes according to your measurements.
 A checkmark will appear next to each section, while a general compliance message will be shown at the bottom of the dialog.